How Many Gallons Are in a Propane Tank? Types & Sizes

-The most common propane tank size typically used by homeowners and regular people is 20 lbs.
-The 20 lb. propane tanks are the ones you often see stacked up in front of your local grocery store or hardware store.
+The most common propane tank size typically used by homeowners and regular people is 20 pounds.
+The 20-pound propane tanks are often stacked up in front of your local grocery store or hardware store.
 These propane tanks are used to power everything from gas grills to forklifts.

-A 20 lb. propane tank holds 4.5 gallons of propane.
-Some people will say that they hold 4 gallons, while other people will say they hold 5 gallons.
+A 20-pound propane tank holds 4.5 gallons of propane.
+Some people will say they hold 4 gallons, while others will say they hold 5 gallons.
 When talking about propane, it is better to err on the side of caution and use four gallons because propane tanks are rarely filled to complete capacity.
-Many HVAC professionals will assume that a 20 lb. propane tank has 4 gallons of propane rather than 5 gallons, but it is not uncommon to see 20 lb. tanks marked as 5-gallon tanks.
+Many HVAC professionals will assume that a 20-pound propane tank has 4 gallons of propane rather than 5 gallons, but it is not uncommon to see 20-pound tanks marked as 5-gallon tanks.

-The 20 lb. or 4-gallon tank is the average size for a propane tank, but there are other various sizes.
+The 20-pound or 4-gallon tank is the average size for a propane tank, but there are other various sizes.
 Anything smaller than a 4-gallon tank is considered small, while anything larger is typically considered a large or above-average tank.
-Here is a basic breakdown of how large propane tanks are in comparison to each other.
+Here is a basic breakdown of how large propane tanks are compared to each other.

 Gallons Per Propane Tank

 Now that we have covered the basic propane tank, what about the others?
-Propane tanks come in various sizes, from tiny one-pound cylinders all the way up to massive 1000-gallon tubs.
+Propane tanks come in various sizes, from tiny 1-pound cylinders up to massive 1,000-gallon tubs.
 More confusingly, sometimes propane tanks are measured in pounds, and other times they are measured in gallons.
 To make it simple, we have broken down the most common propane tank sizes and labeled them in gallons and pounds.
-Generally, every five pounds holds one gallon, but the math is not exact.
+Generally, every 5 pounds holds 1 gallon, but the math is not exact.

 Gallons Per Propane Tank

-It is important to know how many gallons come in a propane tank, even if it is measured in pounds because many filling stations will charge you by the gallon to refill them.
-It won’t do you any good to bring in a 100 lb. tank to get refilled if you don’t know how many gallons it holds.
+It is important to know how many gallons come in a propane tank, even if measured in pounds, because many filling stations will charge you by the gallon to refill them.
+It won’t be good to bring in a 100-pound tank to get refilled if you don’t know how many gallons it holds.
 You will be stuck with a bill that you have no clue about.